-All Plans are closed to new hires and rehires with one exception.
-The Y-12 Plan is closed unless the rehired participant had a vested interest in his or her accrued benefit in the Y-12 Plan when employment terminated and did not receive a lump sum payment of the accrued benefit.
-In that limited circumstance, if the Y-12 Plan vested participant is rehired to perform services at the Y-12 location and did not receive a lump sum payment, he or she may re-participate in the Y-12 Plan.
+The Plan is closed to new hires and rehires the lone exception of a rehired participant who had a vested interest in his or her accrued benefit in the Plan when employment terminated and did not receive a lump-sum payment of the accrued benefit.
+In that limited circumstance, if the Plan-vested participant is rehired and did not receive a lump-sum payment, he or she may reparticipate in the Plan.

-Anyone hired or rehired on or after the applicable Plan's closure is not permitted to participate in the Plans, but will be a participant in a defined contribution plan with "enhanced" Company contributions to take into account the fact the Employee is not accruing pension benefits.
-Employees who are accruing benefits in a Company pension plan will not be eligible for enhanced contributions.
+Anyone hired or rehired on or after the Plan's closure is not permitted to participate in the Plan, but will be a participant in a defined contribution plan with "enhanced" Company contributions to take into account the fact the employee is not accruing pension benefits.
+Employees who are accruing benefits in a Company Pension Plan will not be eligible for enhanced contributions.
 The Enhanced Defined Contribution Plan is referred to in this SPD as the "EDC."
-Because all the Plans are closed, this SPD does not include detailed descriptions of the initial eligibility requirements of each Plan.
+Because the Plan is closed, this SPD does not include detailed descriptions of the initial eligibility requirements of the Plan.